prampec/IotWebConf/examples/IotWebConf17JsonConfig/README.txt

 Preparing configuration file:
   You can find a "config.json" file in the "data" subfolder containing the example values.
+For CheckboxParameter you either want to set "" or "selected" as value.
 Your project must contains this "data" folder.
 Use PlatformIOs "Build file system image" and "Upload file system image" to upload the config.json to the flash area.
 The file is deleted after it has been processed, so